Stittsville Garage Doors (613) 777-6401

 New garage door installation starting at $1,800 reflects a standard two-car steel door swap on an existing opening — not a custom three-car carriage upgrade with windows and smart locks.
 Height, headroom, track configuration (standard vs. high-lift), and disposal of the old door affect labour.
 We measure on site before locking a number.

-Opener installation from $550 assumes a compatible rail on a balanced door.
+Opener installation ($650–$950 installed) assumes a compatible rail on a balanced door.
+Chain-drive from $650, belt-drive $750–$850, smart WiFi $850–$950.
 If the door cannot be lifted smoothly by hand, installing a stronger opener does not fix the physics — springs or tracks come first, then the motor.

 Repair categories in plain language